com-lihaoyi/os-lib/readme.md

 os.getPerms(p: Path, followLinks: Boolean = true): PermSet
 ```

-Reads the filesystem permissions of the given file or folder, as a
+Reads the filesystem permissions of the given file or folder, as an
 [os.PermSet](#ospermset).

 #### os.setPerms